Last updated on August 20th, 2023 at 01:06 pm

 Salvia Plant Care.
-Most folks call these plants saliva’s but also referred to as sage.
-These plants are beautiful low care types of plants that are tolerant drought after they become well established.
+Most folks call these plants Saliva’s but also referred to as Sage.
+These plants are beautiful medium care types of plants that are drought tolerant after they become well established.
 Herbaceous Salvias like Mexican and Chapparal sage will come back after the winter seasons.

 These plants are somewhat drought tolerant but best to leave them on a drip system during the hot mid-summer months.